Broadway Show Etiquette

 Fidgeting or resting your head on the shoulder of the person next to you can impact the viewing experience of the person behind you, and should be avoided.
 By extension, don’t fall asleep for the same reason as well.

-Taking photos or recording the performance are not allowed.
+Taking photos or recording the performance are not allowed, so it is best to let the performance live on in your memories.

 You’re not allowed to carry food into a theater, but you should be careful to eat anything you do buy inside the theater before the show or during the intermission only.
 The sound of chewing can be very loud in a quiet theater, and distracting to everyone around you.
 I have often witnessed people buying potato chips or pretzels during an intermission, and the sound of these being eaten once the show starts is loud!
 The same goes for ice clinking in the glass of a drink that you bought in the theater as well.